usnistgov/FIPS201/_FIPS201/frontend.md

 consecutive failed activation attempts MAY vary by activation mechanism.

 The PIN should not be easily guessable or otherwise individually identifiable in nature (e.g., part of a Social Security Number or phone number).
 The PIN SHALL be a minimum of six digits in length.
-The PIV Card SHALL compare the chosen PIN against a list of at least 10 commonly-chosen values (e.g., 000000, 123456) and require the choice of a different value if one of those is selected by the user.
+The PIV Card SHALL compare the chosen PIN against a list of at least 10&nbsp;commonly-chosen values (e.g., 000000, 123456) and require the choice of a different value if one of those is selected by the user.

 ### 4.3.2 Activation by Card Management System {#s-4-3-2}